 The Grotto is on several bus routes, including The Loop, No 8 and No 32.

 Access to the Grotto includes two sets of stairs.
-The Grotto's floor is uneven in places and has a slight gradient and camber.
+The Grotto's floor is uneven in places and has a slight camber.
 Visitors are advised to take care and use the handrails provided.

 We do our best to be sensitive to all of our visitors’ needs so please don’t hesitate to ask if you require assistance.